The Ultimate 3-Day Banff Itinerary (With Map & Photos!)

 Lake Minnewanka means “Water of the Spirits” in Nakoda, the language of the indigenous people who lived in the area for thousands of years.
 They believed that spirits inhabited the lake and, as such, respected its power and beauty.

-Lake Minnewanka is 13 miles (21 km) long and 466 ft (142 m) deep and is a glacial lake formed by the melting of ice sheets during the last ice age.
+Lake Minnewanka is 13 miles (21 km) long and 466 ft (142 m) deep.
+It is a glacial lake formed by the melting of ice sheets during the last ice age.
 The Cascade River and several streams feed the lake.

 This stunning lake is the largest in the park and offers many activities for all seasons.
 You can enjoy a boat cruise, a hike, a bike ride, a picnic, or even a scuba dive in the summer.